Manage and monitor computers

 - If the computer is found and an Agent is detected, the manager creates an entry in the Computers page.
 When you click Finishin the wizard, the manager activates the agent on the computer and applies the policy you selected.

-Click Add in the toolbar and select Discover to display the Discover Computers dialog.
+Clicking Discover in the toolbar displays the Discover Computers dialog.
 During discovery, the manager searches the network for any visible computers that are not already listed.
 When a computer is found, the manager attempts to detect whether an agent is present.
 When discovery is complete, the manager displays all the computers it has detected and displays their status in the Status column.
 After discovery operations, a computer can be in one of the following states:

 - Discovered (No Agent/Appliance): The computer has been detected but no agent or applianceThe Deep Securty Agent and Deep Security Virtual Appliance are the components that enforce the Deep Security policies that you have defined.
 Agents are deployed directly on a computer.
 Appliances are used in VMware vSphere environments to provide agentless protection.
 They are not available with Deep Security as a Service. is present.
 The computer may also be in this state if an agent or appliance is installed but has been previously activated and is configured for agent or appliance initiated communications.
 Because of the one-way communication from the agent or appliance, the manager will not know the status of the agent or appliance.
 In this case, you have to deactivate the agent or appliance on the computer and reactivate it from the manager.